hashicorp/terraform/website/docs/internals/machine-readable-ui.html.md

 ### Operation Results

+- `resource_drift`: describes a detected change to a single resource made outside of Terraform
 - `planned_change`: describes a planned change to a single resource
 - `change_summary`: summary of all planned or applied changes
 - `outputs`: list of all root module outputs